 The Red Sea Project is an ambitious plan to develop the Red Sea Coast between Umluj and Al Wajh, including the inland desert involves a challenging mix of heritage, culture and conservation.

-At present, there are exisiting resort towns for the Red Sea in Yanbu and Al Rayis.
+At present, there are existing resort towns for the Red Sea in Yanbu and Al Rayis bu these areas will becoming significantly more developed.
+You can read more about visiting the Farasan Islands in the Red Sea here

 Neom – Independent Economic Zone